swaptacular/swpt_stomp/swpt-certificates.rst

 can present them, along with a server certificate, to prove their identity (forming a verifiable chain of trust).
 A peer certificate should be issued for each peer node.
-Peer certificates must be signed with the private key used for signing the node's root certificate.
+Peer certificates must be signed with the private key used for signing the issuing node's root certificate.
 The expiration date of peer certificates SHOULD be set very far in the future (after 500 years for example).

 For every peer certificate, the subject and the subject's public key MUST